MALBECC/lio/README.md

 make cuda=1 libxc=2
 ```
   6. To validate the instalation, go to the `integration-test` folder located in `lio/test/` and run the command `make`, this will
-compile and execute the integration test and the end the output should be,
+compile and execute the integration test.
+After the execution of the test phase, you should see in the console:
 ```
 Running gpu test...
 gpu integration-test01:  0